 From extremely distant stars in the universe…

 Adaptive optics (AO) technology was born from the desire to get a better view of the universe.
 Its principles were invented by astrophysicists in order to improve image quality in large ground-based telescopes.
-AO has enabled them to visualize extremely distant stars, as far as at the center of our galaxy.
+AO has revolutionized astronomy by enabling the visualization of extremely distant stars, up to the center of our galaxy.

 …to extremely small detail in the eye

 Imagine Eyes® has taken AO out of astrophysics labs to provide better views of human eyes.
 Based on the same principles, our team has created a technology that improves the assessment of sight defects as well as the quality of retinal images.
 With our medical AO instruments, clinicians can examine extremely small detail in patients’ eyes.

 Heat and atmospheric turbulence cause distortions in the light received from stars.
 What we perceive as the twinkling of stars has the consequence of severely blurring the images obtained by terrestrial telescopes, to such an extent that many stars cannot be seen.
 AO technology has overcome this problem.

 Before AO was invented, the only way to get rid of the blurring effect of the atmosphere was to send costly orbital telescopes into space, such as the Hubble Space Telescope.
 The idea of measuring the distortions of light and compensating for them in real time was first proposed in the 1950’s by the astronomer Horace Babcock, but it wasn’t until the 1990’s that technology had matured enough to bring this idea into practice.